In this eerie and suspenseful YA, a teen girl discovers what connects her to the hotel she calls home as horrifying visions lead her to the truth.

 ♥ First things first–this is listed as horror, which I emphatically disagree with.
 It is haunting and creepy, romantic and gothic.
 But if House of Salt and Sorrows isn’t shelved as horror, there is NO WAY this one should be so don’t let that scare you off!

 ♥ If you like a good mystery though, this is an excellent haunted hotel ghost one!
 The dual timelines really work, as we see both young women trying to figure out their futures, 100 years apart.
 In 1907, Lea is being married off to a man that she has dreads being around-there’s just something scary about him, from the beginning-because he can help her family come back from financial ruin.
 But she falls in love with Alec, a low-class hotel worker she shouldn’t even be caught speaking to.
 I love a good forbidden romance trope, so this was an excellent addition to the story for me.

 In 2019, Nell starts hearing music that no one else can hear, sleepwalking, having awful dreams of a little boy.
 When she meets Alec, she doesn’t even know if he’s real because her mind keeps playing tricks on her.

 ♥ The storylines intersect, there’s a lovely romance, and it’s a great gothic mystery with ghosts, in an old haunted hotel.
-I love haunted houses and hotel as a backdrop, so I really enjoyed this.
+I love haunted houses and hotels as a backdrop, so I really enjoyed this.
 But again, if you’re coming into this looking for horror, in my opinion you’re not going to find it here.

-Final Thoughts: What you are going to find is dual POVs that are completely distinctive, with girls who have very different backgrounds and family lives, but still wind up having having a few really key elements that link them together.
+Final Thoughts: What you are going to find is dual POVs that are completely distinctive, with girls who have very different backgrounds and family lives, but still wind up having a few really key elements that link them together.

 Favorite Quotes: “It is hello and goodbye and eternity all wrapped up into one.
 It is everything we should have had, if only our destinies had not already been decided for us.”